Internal Audit Report¶

 Introduction¶

 This audit examined Emergency Preparedness under clauses 8.2 (ISO 14001 environmental emergencies; ISO 45001 H&S emergency preparedness) one year on from IA202512.
-Particular focus on the BCP testing log, the new SOP 8.15 Fire, and the planned Q2 2026 cyber + extreme-weather desktop.
+Particular focus on the BCP testing log, the new SOP 8.15 Fire, and the planned Q2 2026 key-person absence desktop (Site Supervisor scenario).

 Aims & Objectives¶